YcleptJohn/placement-report/report.md

 I feel that I actually landed in a unique position within the pod.
 I was really the only engineer that had recently worked on the other side of the coin, consuming all of these tools rather than creating.
-As well as the fact I maintained a connection with engineers from the rest of the business.
+As well as the fact I maintained a social connection with engineers from the rest of the business.
 This meant that I was surrounded by people full of feedback on the tools we were providing, and I had a good grasp on features that they wanted offered.
 I found it extremely useful to be able to bring these viewpoints to the pod, applying it to the work I undertook.

 ### Process

 The process within dev foundations was a complete contrast to what I had experienced in CEX and how the majority of the web team operates.
-We didn't use jira to keep track of tickets, our only big meetings were bi-weekly demos and there was less dictation from above.
+We didn't use Jira to keep track of tickets, our only big meetings were bi-weekly demos and there was less dictation from above.
 Every engineer in the pod functioned with a lot of autonomy, taking control of the entire lifecycle of tasks from identification, design, implementation, deployment and maintenance.
-As long as what we were doing provided value against our current quarterly OKRs we could decide entirely solo what to work on.
+As long as what we were doing provided value against our current quarterly OKRs we could decide almost entirely solo what to work on.

 Having come from a pod where stakeholders chose exactly what they wanted done each sprint this was a completely new experience.
-It initially took me some getting used to, it's hard to start self-identifying what needs to be improved without an initial grasp on some of this tech.
-Luckily, Steve seemed aware of this and during the early days he had Oli help me find things to do.
-Over time I settled in to the approach and actually got quite good at self-organising within the pod, keeping all possible tasks on a todo list in slack.
+It initially took some getting used to, it's hard to start self-identifying what needs to be improved without an initial grasp on some of this tech.
+Luckily, Steve was aware of this and during the early days he had Oli help me find things to do.
+Over time I settled in to the approach and became great at self-organising within the pod, keeping all possible tasks on a to-do list in slack.

 What I did
 ----------